 I picked up a few things in November, including one of our biggest scores – a fancy hiking backpack.
 Finding that deal was the first time my partner seemed impressed by my baby frugalness.

-- Car seat mirror (I paid $0) – I know people have mixed opinions on back seat mirrors for rear facing car seats but we love ours.
+- Car seat mirror (free) – I know people have mixed opinions on back seat mirrors for rear facing car seats but we love ours.
 It is nice to be able to glance to make sure the baby is okay and we’ve gotten some really funny pictures of him glaring at us through the mirror.
 Would buy again.

 Getting the hiking backpack was a good example of why I recommend engaging with interesting Facebook posts.
 Someone had posted asking if anyone had a child-carrying hiking backpack to sell.
 When someone else replied that they had one to sell for $15, I commented that I’d be interested if the original poster passed.